FAQ

 Future Course students who have selected one or two courses will be notified by the end of June.

-Diploma Programme students will be notified by mid June.
+Diploma Programme students will be notified by mid-June.

 Information on how to register as a student at WVSS and the process for IB course selection will be included with your letter of acceptance.
+Also see our Admissions section and our Admissions Timeline.
+For external applicants, all offers of admission are:

 Translate »